-Dr. Pam Rizza, who practices sports medicine at Atchison Hospital, helps patients suffering from chronic tendon pain using an innovative procedure known as percutaneous needle tenotomy (PNT).
+Patients suffering from chronic tendon pain may be able to find releif with an innovative procedure known as percutaneous needle tenotomy (PNT).
 This minimally invasive procedure removes scar tissue on the tendon and promotes healing, allowing patients to get back to living their lives with significantly less pain in a short amount of time.

 PNT Treats Tendonosis

 PNT requires minimal recovery time, there are no stitches required, and patients experience rapid improvement in pain after the procedure.
 Compared to open procedures with large incisions that require a painful three-to-six month recovery period, PNT will have patients recovered from the majority of their pain within six to eight weeks.
 PNT is designed to treat patients suffering from the following types of tendinosis:

 - tennis elbow

 - golfer’s elbow

 - jumper’s knee

 - Age: 40s

 “I’ve dealt with chronic pain for 8 years.
 I had been treated with steroid shots and a few rounds of physical therapy that did not help.
 Initially, I had both of my elbows treated at the same time.
 Now my right elbow is perfect, and the left is greatly improved.
 I wish I had known about this procedure 8 years ago.
 The preparation for the procedure took longer than the actualprocedure.
 It was quick, painless, and so easy.